LunaGxcha/LunaGxcha/README.md

 ## 🎮 Bitamo Studio

-Proud member of Bitamo Studio where we turn caffeine and chaos into playable games during Game Jams!
+Proud assistant of Bitamo Studio where we turn caffeine and chaos into playable games during Game Jams!
 Check out our work and see what happens when deadlines meet creativity 🎲

 ## 💬 Let's Connect!